jeremy-neale/user.js/README.md

 # Firefox configuration with user.js
-Firefox is an open-source browser that allows easy custom configuration with a `user.js` file.
+Firefox is an open-source browser that allows custom configured settings with a `user.js` file.

 # Installation/usage